Anna Genovese: Death

 Anna was buried next to her ex-husband, Vito, in the Genovese Family vault in St. John Cemetery, Queens, New York.

 Cultural references

 Genovese is the subject of the 12-episode podcast Mob Queens (2019), hosted by writers Jessica Bendinger and Michael Seligman, who had researched her life from 2014 to 2018 after discovering a stash of old letters in 2014.

+In 2024, it was announced that HBO would create a limited series based on Anna's life and the Mob Queens podcast that chronicles it.
+Lena Dunham, Ruth Wilson, and Dennis Lehane will be involved in the project.

+She is portrayed by Kathrine Narducci in the film The Alto Knights.